-We, as a school, adopted a new Science Scheme in September 2022 entitled Snap Science by Collins to give a structure to the teaching of science which supports the teaching of Science across the school including Foundation Stage.
+We use Grammarsaurus Science Curriculum to give a structure to the teaching of science which supports the teaching of Science across the school.

 The school uses the national curriculum for science to support this planning.

 Our curriculum planning for Science is in three phases (long-term, medium-term and short-term).